-This is a new integrated course designed to include the key elements from both the previous "Algebra 1" and "Geometry" courses.
-Students will study solving and graphing linear equations, systems of linear equations, exponential functions, quadratics (graphing and solving), and applications of Pythagoras' Theorem, trigonometry in right-angled triangles and applications of perimeter, area and volume formulae.
+This is an integrated course designed to include the key elements from both the previous "Algebra 1" and "Geometry" courses.
+Students will study solving and graphing linear equations, systems of linear equations, exponential functions, quadratics (graphing and solving), and applications of Pythagoras' Theorem, trigonometry in right-angled triangles and applications of perimeter, similar triangles, polygons, circles, area and volume formulae.
 In addition to this they will study units on Data-handling and Probability.
-The emphasis will be on gaining thorough understanding of concepts and on learning how to apply them.
-Most students will progress from this course into Grade 10 Math Topics; students who demonstrate consistent thorough understanding may have the opportunity to take Algebra 2/Trig in Grade 10.
+This subject will be available at varying levels of complexity so that all students are working at an appropriate level.